 - Participate actively as a member of the Advancement and Alumni team and maintain a high degree of motivation and superior work ethic

 - University degree or relevant post-secondary education

-- Ideally will have had exposure to major gift cultivation and solicitation activities
+- Proven track record in major gift cultivation and solicitation activities

 - Flexible and adaptable; able to work both independently and as part of a team; proven ability to set priorities; work with minimal supervision and meet deadlines